Flèche bas

 Olivier Arson - Composer (France).
 Winner of two GOYA awards for the soundtracks of El Reino and As Bestas.

-Alice on the roof - Author, composer (Belgium).
-Last single “Pourquoi on pleure”.
+Alice on the roof - Singer-songwriter (Belgium).
+Latest single “Pourquoi on pleure”.

-Noé Boon and Richard Sears (Faux Amis) - Composers (France – United States) of the soundtrack of Icon of a French Cinema.
+Noé Boon and Richard Sears (Faux Amis) - Composers (France – United States) of the Icon of French Cinema soundtrack.

-Merveille - Author, composer (France).
+Merveille - Singer-songwriter (France).
 Latest single “Soucis plein la tête”.

 Éditions Kle Sound - Publisher (France) of Nicolas Buffet, among others.

-Pablo Esquivel - Author, composer and performer (France).
+Pablo Esquivel - Singer-songwriter (France).
 Latest album Oman.

 X